 The convenient central location is the major selling point for this neighborhood, with great access to food, nightlife, and shopping.
 Also, you will be within walking distance of the D-link buses (Dallas’ public transportation system).
 These provide transportation around Central Dallas neighborhoods, free of charge, Monday-Saturday.
 And, recently, the donut craze has hit downtown Dallas as Urban Donut brings a unique twist: a design-your-own donut bar.
 Donut lovers, look no further than Central Dallas.

 A few miles north of central Dallas lies some of the wealthiest real estate in the DFW region: the Park Cities area.
 Here the median home value is well over a million dollars a pop.
 This location is obviously recommended for those with bigger pocketbooks.
 But, regardless, the Park Cities area is worth checking out just to explore the great shopping at Lover’s Lane—home to some of the best shopping, dining, and attractions in all of Texas.

 Oak Cliff is home to a wide variety of populations.
-It’s not uncommon to find yourself driving through a completely revitalized block one minute... and then the next driving through an extremely run-down area.
 The recent addition of public transportation via the Dallas Streetcar by DARTA has increased access to the neighborhood and flexibility to reach downtown.